ryandawsonuk/JHopkinsGettingAndCleaningData/CodeBook.md

 ##Project Purpose

 The purpose of the project is to analyse the Human Activity Recognition Data Set and performs the specified cleaning activities on the data.
+The aims include merging the 'test' and 'train' X and Y datasets and including appropriate labels in the cleansed data set.
 These are to be performed in a run_analysis.R script.

-The aims include merging the 'test' and 'train' X and Y datasets and including appropriate labels in the cleansed data set.
-For more details on what that script does, see README.md
+For more details on how to run that script, see README.md.
+This document describes where the data comes from, its structure and what this project does to it.

 ##Data source